sachugowda/CodingBootcamps-PS/README.md

 10 and 20 respectively.
 And then print the value of L1 and L2 one by one using single printf statement.

-<h2> Scanf function </h2>
-<b> Program 5 </b> :- The given C program doesn&#39;t work as expected.
-You need to correct the below program and make it executable.
-(Note: It should able to read an integer from the user and print it)